 KC: Yes, I think so.
 In general, people should not be too afraid of it.
 In fact, it is less problematic than people think.
 Like the fact that you have all these gated communities here.
 In most of these gated communities, the walls are not necessary because they will not have any problems.
 They only have a psychological wall around them.
 The same is probably applicable to situations where a more luxurious environment is settled close to a poorer environment.
 It is a problem in countries where there is a lot of violence, like Brazil.
 But European countries aren’t like Turkey.
 I don’t think it is a problem at all.
 It is even contributing to the process of development and gentrification, which is good for the city anyway.
 I don’t know, you have here this example of the American Embassy, haven’t you?
 I don’t know exactly what happened but…

 KC: Yes, I saw it from a boat in the Bosphorus.

-ŞY: Well, you should see the neighborhood it is located in.
-I mean, it’s just like a castle on top of a hill where a low income neighbourhood is cituated.
+ŞY: Well, you should see the neighbourhood it is located in.
+I mean, it’s just like a castle on top of a hill where a low-income neighbourhood is situated.
 So, people are very disturbed by its presence, because of high security reasons there.

 KC: The security problem is terrible.